 I know some people have reported needing a break-in period so your results may vary.

-Allbirds are also internally-lined with soft merino wool so you can wear them without socks — which is one of the selling points.
+The Mizzles are also lined with soft merino wool so you can wear them without socks — which is one of the selling points.
 Personally, I prefer wearing these with socks but they’re perfectly comfortable without them.

 I know a lot of my readers are interested in wearing their Allbirds for travel so that’s why I wanted to address comfort for extended wear.